pavlozt/somezabbixtemplates/workarounds/README.md

 # Wrappers for smartctl

-Unfortunately, the new smart zabbix agent2 plugin has several bugs that are slowly being fixed.
+Unfortunately, the new zabbix agent2 SMART plugin has several bugs that are slowly being fixed.
 I suggest a simple workaround using wrapper scripts.

 There are two fixes: